 Sixteen years after fans first met Lorelai and Rory Gilmore, and the rest of the eccentric residents of Stars Hollow, the series is returning to television.
 Netflix confirmed the Gilmore Girls revival in January, announcing a long-hoped-for final season, with series creators Amy Sherman-Palladino and Dan Palladino at the helm.

 Officially titled Gilmore Girls: A Year in the Life, the revival will give the co-creators (who left the series before its controversial seventh season) a chance to finish the story the way they intended.
-Here’s what we know so far about Gilmore Girls: A Year in the Life, which is set to hit Netflix before Christmas 2016.
+Here’s what we know so far about Gilmore Girls: A Year in the Life, which is set to hit Netflix on November 25, 2016.

 With four 90-minutes movies — in part inspired by Sherlock — the revival will take place over the four seasons of a calendar year, beginning with the winter episode, then heading into spring, summer, and finishing with fall.
 It will take place in present-day, approximately eight years after we last saw everyone in the town square.